rarnaout/Covid19-NP-Swab/README.md

 From those files:

 ### Safe materials (any red bar above \~50 in Kodzius Fig. 3): (*1*)
---polypropylene
---PTFE
---PDMS
+- polypropylene
+- PTFE
+- PDMS
---SiO2 quartz
+- SiO2 quartz
---Pyrex glass
+- Pyrex glass
---Soda-lime glass
+- Soda-lime glass
---NOA68
+- NOA68

 ### Unsafe materials:
---PMMA
---Silicon
+- PMMA
+- Silicon
---SiO2 5600A
+- SiO2 5600A
---ITO glass
+- ITO glass
---SU-8
---NOA61
+- SU-8
+- NOA61

 ### Safe adhesives (from Kodzius Fig. 3 and from forensicGEM document Fig. 1):
---Wax (Tm 80C)
+- Wax (Tm 80C)
---the glue used in Scotch Magic Tape 810
+- the glue used in Scotch Magic Tape 810
---the glue used in Scotch Crystal Clear Tape
+- the glue used in Scotch Crystal Clear Tape
---the glue used in Scotch Mailing Tape
+- the glue used in Scotch Mailing Tape
---the glue used in Scotch Storage Freezer Tape
+- the glue used in Scotch Storage Freezer Tape
---the glue used in Scotch Transparent Tape 550
+- the glue used in Scotch Transparent Tape 550
---the glue used in Sellotape Brown Packaging Tape --the glue used in Applied Biosystems MicroSeal Adhesive Film
+- the glue used in Sellotape Brown Packaging Tape
+- the glue used in Applied Biosystems MicroSeal Adhesive Film

 ### Unsafe adhesives:
---Wax (Tm <80C)
+- Wax (Tm <80C)
---Epoxy glue
+- Epoxy glue
---Acrylic glue
+- Acrylic glue
---the glue used in Scotch Masking Tape (made in Canada or Taiwan) --the glue used in Scotch Removable Magic Tape 811 --the glue used in Sellotape Diamond Ultra Clear
+- the glue used in Scotch Masking Tape (made in Canada or Taiwan)
+- the glue used in Scotch Removable Magic Tape 811
+- the glue used in Sellotape Diamond Ultra Clear
---the glue used in Sellotape Invisible Permanent Write-on --the glue used in Sellotape Cellulose Easy-Tear Tape --the glue used in Sellotape Double-Sided Tape
+- the glue used in Sellotape Invisible Permanent Write-on
+- the glue used in Sellotape Cellulose Easy-Tear Tape
+- the glue used in Sellotape Double-Sided Tape
---the glue used in 3M PostIt notes
+- the glue used in 3M PostIt notes

 (*1*) Some materials can in principle be used as adhesives, e.g. PDMS